vfreitas23/aws-etl-ttt-workshop/docs/000-Intro/000-intro.md

 <br/>TRAIN-THE-TRAINER WORKSHOP
 </h1>

-This workshop contains a set of XXX hands-on labs which complementes the Day One of the ETL Migration & Modernization - Train The Trainer Workshop.
+This workshop contains a set of seven hands-on labs which complementes the Day One of the ETL Migration & Modernization - Train The Trainer Workshop.

 Participants will build an end-to-end ETL Pipeline that will...[add details of the pipeline...]